 Memorial Art Gallery

-Are you looking for an opportunity to share your time and skills, meet new friends, and make a vital contribution to the Memorial Art Gallery?
+Are you looking for an opportunity to share your time and skills, meet new friends, and contribute to the Memorial Art Gallery?
 Join the more than 1,000 people each year who donate their time and energy to help further the mission of the Memorial Art Gallery.
-MAG has many volunteer opportunities available, both behind the scenes and in contact with the public.
-All volunteers receive on-site training and an invitation to an annual volunteer recognition reception.
+MAG has many volunteer opportunities, both behind the scenes and in contact with the public.
+All volunteers receive on-site training and an annual recognition reception invitation.
 Volunteers receive discounts at THE STORE @ MAG and free or reduced admission to museum events.

 Mount Hope Cemetery